I usually don't talk about work, but today was unlike anything I've ever seen, I have to tell everyone.

 "I know."
 His response is highlighted by action; I feel the massive warship light up like a strobe, thousands of thin red lasers tracing across the crowd.

 Data replaces doubt as the commando's brain rapes information into my empty skull.
-Three hundred and seventy-two personal IDs indicate concealed weapon's permits, and cameras on the warship feed over three hundred images across my eyes: faces of men and women, grid-coordinates of the owners, X-ray feeds of the said weapons, and information on most-likely-courses-of-action if engaged.
+Three hundred and seventy-two personal IDs indicate concealed weapon's permits, and cameras on the warship feed over three hundred images across my eyes: faces of men and women, grid-coordinates of the owners, X-ray feeds of said weapons, and information on most-likely-courses-of-action if engaged.

 Another thousand of the people are open carrying, standing out in the open with assault rifles across their chests and pistols along their genitals like fucking idiots.
 "Confirm."
 Another male voice comes at me from the other side, double loading me with more info.
 "Population armed.
 Collateral damage limits are reascended."